gtergeomatica/mobile_GIS/README.md

 * investigate and understand how these apps interact with other GPS receivers
 * installation
 * test the Apps applied to a specific use case (i.e. the survey in the field of the road signs)
-  * data preparation (use the dataset in the *data* folder) depending on the requirements of each App
+  * data preparation (use the dataset in the *dati* folder) depending on the requirements of each App
   * connection with an external GPS receiver (if available)

 **OUTPUT**